asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Issue-Tracker-Workflow.md

----

-**WARNING!:**
+!!! warning
     The **Blocker** severity may be used by bug marshals as a way to indicate that the Asterisk developer community has decided that an issue is of such critical importance that it should prevent release of a new version of Asterisk in the affected branches.
 In general, this status should be used sparingly and may warrant discussion on the issue tracker if assigned to an issue.
 Issue reporters should not select the **Blocker** severity.

----
+[//]: # (end-warning)

 Notes